saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 to initally test for an SSRF on the suggested lines, uploaded it to the app and waited for a ping back to my collaborator...
 Nada...
 It has to be vulnerable right?
 Embedding the payload on different sections of the PDF file did nothing different.
 Changing the controlled host for some other just in case they had a blacklist on [well known OOB domains](https://x.com/saur1n/status/1888591256957210864) but still nothing.

-By looking the sample PDF file used for the exploit with nano (I use nano btw) I had to find some other place to insert the code, searching for the string `<?xml` gave me some matches but on line 741 I saw this:
+By looking at the sample PDF file used for this exploit with nano (I use nano btw) I had to find some other place to insert the code, searching for the string `<?xml` gave me some matches but on line 741 I saw this:

 <img src="/nano.png" alt="pdf metadata" width="800" height="300" />